-- All shower house/restroom facilities will be open during your stay.
+- All shower house/restroom facilities that have been reserved will be open during your stay.

 How often will restrooms be cleaned?

 - Additional staff/volunteers will be on-site for the specific purpose of increasing our ability to clean and sanitize.
-Bathrooms will be visited at least 2 times per day.
 All high touch areas will be wiped down with an appropriate sanitizing solution.
 Cleaning supplies will also be available so that you may also clean.